 3. Power dialer

-A power dialer uses sequential dialing, calling numbers sequentially from a contact list (pre-populated, computer-generated, or purchased).
+A power dialer uses a sequential number generator for sequential dialing, calling numbers from a contact list in sequence (pre-populated, computer-generated, or purchased).

 When you load contacts into the software, it hunts for agents ready to take the next call.